Ruto breaking law by wooing Azimio members, says Karua

 By Nick Mwirigi

-Azimio la Umoja One Kenya Party Coalition presidential running mate Martha Karua has called out President-elect William Ruto for wooing Azimio members to his Kenya Kwanza camp, terming the act illegal.
+Azimio la Umoja One Kenya Party Coalition presidential running mate, Ms Martha Karua, has called out President-elect William Ruto for wooing Azimio members to his Kenya Kwanza camp, terming the act illegal.

 Speaking at a funeral in Kiandieri village, Kirinyaga County, on Friday, Ms Karua said Dr Ruto is in direct violation of the Political Parties Act.